 Veeva Becomes First Public Company to Convert to a Public Benefit Corporation

-Veeva Systems (NYSE: VEEV) announced that in an overwhelming majority vote today, 99% of voting shareholders support the company’s proposal to become a public benefit corporation (PBC), including the vast majority of Veeva’s largest shareholders.
-With today’s shareholder approval, Veeva will become a public benefit corporation on Feb.
+Veeva Systems (NYSE: VEEV) announced that in an overwhelming majority vote, 99% of voting shareholders support the company’s proposal to become a public benefit corporation (PBC), including the vast majority of Veeva’s largest shareholders.
+With shareholder approval, Veeva will become a public benefit corporation on Feb.
 1, 2021, making it the first publicly traded company and largest-ever to convert to a PBC.

 As a PBC, Veeva will remain a for-profit corporation but will be legally responsible to balance the interests of multiple stakeholders, including customers, employees, partners, and shareholders.
 It will also broaden its certificate of incorporation to include a public benefit purpose, ‘to help make the industries it serves more productive and create high-quality employment opportunities.’